 - Which products are produced by a beef cow?

 - Allow students time to explore their positions.
 Refer back to the KWL chart and remind students of their previous responses.
 Add any changes or different responses not mentioned prior to the beginning of the lesson.

 - Have students suggest ways in which cows could be different (coat color, gender, weight, size).
 If needed, prompt by asking them to consider some of the physical differences noticed between themselves and their classmates.

-- Divide students into groups of 3 - 4 students.
-Distribute one set of the Beef & Dairy Commodity Cards per group, glue or tape, and 2 pieces of plain white paper per group.
+- Divide students into groups of 3-4 students.
+Distribute one set of the Beef & Dairy Commodity Cards per group, glue or tape, and two pieces of plain white paper per group.

-- Ask students to label 1 sheet of paper Dairy Cattle and the other sheet of paper Beef Cattle.
+- Ask students to label one sheet of paper Dairy Cattle and the other sheet of paper Beef Cattle.

 - Give oral instructions.
 First, students should solve all of the addition problems and write the answer directly behind the "=" sign.
 Next, students will pair the cards with the same sum.
 For example, a card with the equation 4+1=5 will match with the card 3+2=5.
 Last, tape or glue matching boxes together to form a complete sentence strip.
 Tell the students to keep like colors together, red with red and blue with blue.